DominusAquae/Work_with_system_of_calculation/README.md

 ### main
 The main branch will contain the latest versions after the release, which are ready for use.
 The branch is currently empty, as there is not a single reliably working version of the project.
 ### master
-The master branch is currently developing the most proven and tested version, but a stripped-down version of the intended version with minimal functionality.
+The master branch is currently developing the most proven and tested version, the closest to the version of the intended version with minimal functionality.
 Subsequent use of the master branch assumes that this is where the version under development will be located.
 ### pre-alfa
 The pre-alfa branch currently contains the basis of the version that will be used for development, but now the structure of files and programs does not make it possible to fix or test them.
 The branch is waiting for refactoring, and then merging with the functionality of the main branch.
+### reliably_true
+A proven version is currently being developed in the reliably_true branch, but the implementation is exclusively for the natural numbers class.
+After the implementation of this class, the first release version will be released and the branch will lose its relevance.
 ## Minimum release version
 It involves the inclusion of the following: